Gnnadia123/gnnadia123.github.io/_posts/2026-05-19-Project:-Prism-Release.markdown

 ![Forge mechanics](/images/projprismforge.png)

-The game is in Gen 0-1 (Means version 0.1) and is now up on my github at: https://github.com/Gnnadia123/Project-Prism/tree/main
+The game is in Gen 0-1 (Means version 0.1) and is now up on [my Github.](https://github.com/Gnnadia123/Project-Prism/tree/main)

 This game was inspired by games like Sol's RNG, and offers a text-based break away from every other gacha game nowadays with flashy lights and overloaded effects.